ethanokamura/perfectline/src/content/javascript-101/functions.md

 }
 ```

-Function expressions can be anonymous meaning you can use them as arguments to other functions without giving it a name:
+Function expressions can be anonymous meaning you can use them as arguments for other functions without giving them a name:

 ```js
 const anon = arr.map(function(val) {